zenhack/tempest/README.md

 apps or create grains; to experiment with it you must separately arrange a suitable grain storage directory and populate the database.
-The easiest way to do this is to point it at an existing sandstorm installation, and import database info using `sandstsorm-legacy-tool`, per above.
+The easiest way to do this is to point it at an existing sandstorm installation, and import database info using `sandstsorm-import-tool`, per above.

 `tempest` should be run as the user and group chosen by the via the `--user` and --group` flags to `./configure` (by default both